 - What are some key crypto indicators?

-It involves indicators such as the MA, RSI, MACD, and Bollinger Bands-all these help one notice the trend, momentum, and volatility.
+It involves indicators such as the MA, RSI, MACD, and Bollinger Bands, which help one notice trends, momentum, and volatility.

 - What are candlestick charts, and why are they used in crypto trading?